alfirdevs/cuda_mandelbrot_project/README.md

 ## Packaging note

-This repository includes **reference CPU-generated preview outputs** so the folder is complete and viewable immediately.
 For final course submission, I ran `./run.sh` in the CUDA lab and used the generated GPU timings, terminal screenshot, and images as final proof of execution.